Urine Anion Gap Calculator

 What is a normal urine anion gap?

 The urine anion gap represents the unmeasured ions in urine.
-Ammonium (NH₄⁺) is the most important form of acid excretion from the kidney.
-It's difficult to measure directly, but it's usually accompanied by the chloride anion.
-Therefore, a negative anion gap can be used as evidence of increased NH₄⁺ excretion.
+Ammonium (NH₄⁺) is the kidney's most important form of acid excretion.
+It isn't easy to measure directly, but the chloride anion usually accompanies it.
+Therefore, we can use a negative anion gap as evidence of increased NH₄⁺ excretion.
 In a metabolic acidosis without a serum anion gap:

-- A positive urine AG suggests a low urinary NH₄⁺ (renal tubular acidosis).
+A positive urine AG suggests a low urinary NH₄⁺ (renal tubular acidosis).

-- A negative urine AG suggests a high urinary NH₄⁺ (diarrhea).
+A negative urine AG suggests a high urinary NH₄⁺ (diarrhea).

 How do I calculate urine anion gap?

 Measure the urine concentrations of potassium (Na+), sodium (K+), and chloride (Cl-) ions.

 Add the concentrations of potassium and sodium together.

 To find the urine anion gap, subtract the value measured for chloride ions from the sum.

 The urine anion gap is usually calculated to check the patient's renal (kidney) function.
 Since it also indicates if the ammonium is increased or decreased, it can help in the differential diagnosis of metabolic acidosis.